jaspervdj/hakyll/examples/hakyll/tutorial.markdown

 ~~~~~

 Apart from specifying where the items should go (using `route`), we also have to
-specify *how* the need to be compiled.
+specify *how* they need to be compiled.
 This is done using the `compile`
 function.
-As second argument, it takes a `Compiler`.
-These compilers can consist
+It takes a `Compiler` as its second argument.
+These compilers can
-of very complicated constructions, but Hakyll also provides a number of good
+consist of very complicated constructions, but Hakyll also provides a number of
-default compilers.
-The `compressCssCompiler` compiler will simply compress the
+good default compilers.
+The `compressCssCompiler` compiler will simply compress
-CSS found in the files.
+the CSS found in the files.

 ~~~~~{.haskell}
 compile "css/*" compressCssCompiler